 "Teaching the Ancient Path of our Hebrew Messiah"

 Over 3500 years ago God lead Israel to Mount Sinai - the 'Mountain of God' - to recieve His pathway to righteousness, the Torah.
 If they had heeded God's word and stayed on the path, they would have become an example to the nations of how a people who follow the God of Abraham, Isaac, and Jacob would be blessed.
-Unfortunately, they failed to do so but instead twisted and corrupted His words, and as dictated by the Torah, they were ultimately scattered to the four winds.
+Unfortunately, they failed to do so and instead twisted and corrupted His words — and as dictated by the Torah, were ultimately scattered to the four winds.

 Our mission statement expresses our desire to continue to follow the mandate given to the disciples - to teach His people the good news of the Kingdom of God, to admonish them to observe all the things He commanded, and to raise up deciples to Him.
 We feel that mandate can best be accomplished by teaching His words from within the context and culture of the Hebrew people … after all, He was a Hebrew, and the Hebrew culture is the culture from which the entire New Testament was written.

 What to Expect -